bcgov/von-agent-template/GettingStartedTutorial.md

 ![Searching for Schema on Ledger Browser](images/LedgerExplorerSearch.png)

-Once you have done that, go to the dFlow app and select your agent's credential as the one to be acquired.
+Once you have done that, go to the GreenLight app and select your agent's credential as the one to be acquired.
 On the workflow screen you'll see a graph of the new requirements.

 Once you have acquired the credentials for a newly registered organization, try requesting the credential for an organization that already has an instance of your agent's credential.
 You might find that while the organization has the desired credential, it doesn't have all of the prerequisite(s).
 This is as expected, just like a paper-based permit-issuing services changing their business rules on the fly.
 Existing credentials (probably) should continue to be valid, but new applications must meet the new requirements.
 Of course, a service changing its rules could instead choose to revoke credentials issued to organizations that don't already have the new prerequisite, asking or requiring that they 'prove' they have the prerequisite credential before being re-authorized.
 It's all up to the business rules of the service.